lilykriopelle/intermediate-react-react-router/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

 ### Instructions:

-1. Let's revisit the News app router.
+1. Let's revisit the tech news application's router.
 If you navigate to `/articles/accessibility-and-html`, you will notice that the `Article` and `Articles` components both render.
 Use a `Switch` component to ensure that only the `Articles` component renders when you visit `'/articles'` and only the `Article` component renders when you visit `/articles/accessibility-and-html`.

 Hint: Import the `Switch` component from `react-router-dom` and wrap the existing routes in a `Switch`.